 Pipe and fittings, if left in direct sunlight, absorb heat and can become very hot which may affect the fusion welding.
 When jointing in high ambient temperature and in combination with direct sunlight, it is important that the pipe jointing area is shaded by an appropriate shelter.
 Shading could take the form of a thermal blanket, light coloured plastic sheet (do not use a dark coloured sheet) or a shade structure of some sort.
 The aim of shading is to bring the pipe and fittings to an even temperature at or close to the ambient temperature.
 Some fittings do not require adjustment to the heat cycle time for ambient temperatures in the range - 10°C to +45°C, whereas others require heat cycle time variation.
-Some manufacturers electrofusion control units are designed with temperature compensation sensors that adjust the heat weld cycle time, based on the ambient temperature and of the ambient temperature and the provide time, within operating range -10°C to +45°C -
+Some manufacturers electrofusion control units are designed with temperature, within operating range -10°C to +45°C.